-4.1 Accessibility
+4.1 Accessibility during Flood

 All pedestrian and vehicular entrances to the Stage1B development are subject to high hazard in a PMF event.
 Access through these entrances is temporarily cut-off during an extreme flood event.
-A staircase located to the west of the Victoria Road entrance of the existing shopping centre can potentially provide access to the Stage 1B of the shopping centre via the pedestrian bridge between the two buildings.
-Details of this access are provided in the FERP for Stage 1B development.
+However, a staircase located to the west of the Victoria Road entrance of the existing shopping centre can potentially provide access to the Stage 1B shopping centre via the proposed pedestrian bridge between the two buildings.
+Details of this access are provided in the FERP for Stage 1B development (Appendix A).